Many Latinos think that having a darker skin color hurts their ability to get ahead, Pew survey finds

 "I think (colorism) is something that is very present in Latinos' life and it's an important topic that has a real impact," Gonzalez-Barrera said.

-The report says Latinos with darker skin color are more likely to experience at least once discrimination incident than those with lighter skin colors.
+The report says Latinos with darker skin color are more likely to experience at least one discrimination incident than those with lighter skin colors.

 About 64% Latinos with darker skin reported that they experienced at least one of eight examples of discrimination.
-The incidents included in the survey, included being told "to go back to your country," criticized for speaking Spanish in public, called offensive names and being treated unfairly by either a non-Hispanic person or someone who is Hispanic.
+The incidents used in the survey included being told "to go back to your country," criticized for speaking Spanish in public, called offensive names and being treated unfairly by either a non-Hispanic person or someone who is Hispanic.

 The most reported type of discrimination was "being treated as if they were not smart," the survey showed.